blewisio/if-element-exists/readme.md

 ### ifElementExists(elementOrSelector, func)

-Calls `func` if and only if the element is not null. the Returns the result of `func`.
+Calls `func` if and only if the element is not null.
+Returns the result of `func`.

 #### elementOrSelector